bodik/soft-webauthn/README.md

 [![Build Status](https://travis-ci.org/bodik/soft-webauthn.svg?branch=master)](https://travis-ci.org/bodik/soft-webauthn)

 Package is used for testing webauthn enabled web applications.
-The use-case is authenticator simulation during web application development CI, eg. FIDO2 token emulation during registration and authentication process.
+The use-case is authenticator and browser emulation during web application development continuous integration.

-`SoftWebauthnDevice` class is deliberately mixing some client and authenticator behavior, the interface exported mimic navigator.credentials create() and get() functions.
-Note that communication protocol between *Client* and *Relaying Party* is out-of-scope of Webauthn specification as well as credential storage and it's association with the user identity.
+`SoftWebauthnDevice` class interface exports basic navigator interface used for webauthn features:

+* `SoftWebauthnDevice.create(...)` aka `navigator.credentials.create(...)`
+* `SoftWebauthnDevice.get(...)` aka `navigator.credentials.get(...)`

+To support authentication tests without prior registration/attestation, the class exports additional functions:

+* `SoftWebauthnDevice.cred_init(rp_id, user_handle)`
+* `SoftWebauthnDevice.cred_as_attested()`

+There is no standard/specification for *Client* (browser) to *Relying party* (web application) communication.
+Therefore the class should be be used in a web application test suite along with other code handling webapp specific tasks such as conveying *CredentialCreationOptions* from webapp and *PublicKeyCredential* back to the webapp.

-Example usage code can be found in `tests/test_interop.py` (Token/Client vs RP API) and `tests/test_example.py` (Token/Client vs RP HTTP).
+The example usage can be found in `tests/test_interop.py` (Token/Client vs RP API) and `tests/test_example.py` (Token/Client vs RP HTTP).
 Despite internal usage of `yubico/python-fido2` package, the project should be usable againts other RP implementations as well.